weew/router-routes-invoker-container-aware/readme.md

 $response->send();
 ```

-Note: router returns `null` when no route could be matched.
-If that's the case, RouteInvoker will return a 404 response for you.
+Note: router returns `null` whenever a route couldn't be
+matched.
+In that's the case, `RoutesInvoker` will return you a 404 response instead.